 Here’s some detail on certain side effects this drug may cause.

-Increased risk of death in certain older people
+Increased risk of death in certain older adults

-Older people may have an increased risk of death when treated with antipsychotic drugs, such as Caplyta, for psychosis that’s related to dementia.
-Because of this risk, Caplyta shouldn’t be used to treat dementia-related psychosis in older people.
+Older adults who have psychosis that’s related to dementia may have an increased risk of death when treated with antipsychotic drugs, such as Caplyta.
 In fact, this drug has a boxed warning for this risk.
 A boxed warning is the most serious warning from the FDA.
 The warning alerts doctors and patients about drug effects that may be dangerous.

 Psychosis is a mental health condition in which people lose their perception of reality.
 Dementia is a group of life-impacting symptoms related to a decline or change in memory, thinking, talking skills, and behavior.

-In addition, older people may have an increased risk of stroke when treated with antipsychotic drugs, such as Caplyta, for psychosis that’s related to dementia.
+In addition, older adults who have dementia-related psychosis may have an increased risk of stroke when treated with antipsychotic drugs, such as Caplyta.

-Caplyta hasn’t been studied in people ages 65 years and older.
-But other atypical antipsychotic drugs have caused strokes and, in some cases, death when used to treat dementia-related psychosis in older people.
+The clinical trials for Caplyta had very few patients who were 65 years of age and older.
+Studies of other atypical antipsychotic drugs have reported strokes and, in some cases, death in older adults with dementia-related psychosis.
 (Caplyta is an atypical antipsychotic.)

 Causes of death have included: